Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 You need at least 2-3 days to explore everything that Kona has to offer, from world-class snorkeling and water activities to beautiful beaches, hikes, and Kona downtown.

 If you plan to explore other parts of the Big Island from Kona, like the Volcanoes National Park, waterfalls and rainforests in Hilo, Waipio Valley, and the green and black sand beaches, you should plan for at least five days in Big Island or Kona, Hawaii.
+We spent seven days on the Big Island during our trip.

 Kona is a beach town with a touristy vibe on the Big Island of Hawaii and has a lot of excursions and activities to enjoy for people of all ages and skill levels.

-You can enjoy manta ray snorkeling, whale watching, helicopter tours, volcanoes, waterfalls, rainforests, hikes, historical sites, beautiful white, black, and green sand beaches, and much more in Kona.
+You can enjoy manta ray snorkeling, whale watching, helicopter tours, volcanoes, waterfalls, rainforests, hikes, historical sites, beautiful white, black, and green sand beaches, and more in Kona.

-Top attractions and activities in Kailua-Kona, Hawaii
+➡ Top attractions and activities in Kailua-Kona, Hawaii:

 - Sunset and Manta ray snorkeling adventure – most popular!